mobizt/ReadyMail/README.md

 As the library works with external network/SSL client, the client that was selected, should work with protocols or ports that are used for the server connection.

-The network client works only in plain text connection.
-Most SSL clients in Arduino framework support only SSL connection with no upgrades supported while some SSL client supports connecion upgrades.
+The network client works only with plain text connection.
+Some SSL clients support only SSL connection while some SSL clients support plain text, ssl and connecion upgrades (`STARTTLS`).

 The following sections showed how to select proper ports and Clients based on the protocols.

 ### Plain Text Connection

 In plain connection (non-secure), the network besic client (Arduino Client derived class) should be assigned to the `SMTPClient` and `IMAPClient` classes constructors instead of SSL client.
-The `ssl` option, the fifth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false` for skipping the TLS handshake.
+The `ssl` option, the fifth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false` for using in plain text mode.

 **SMTP Port 25**
 ```cpp